In Depth Patient Reports - default

 - Pirbuterol (Maxair)

 Some inhalers combine a long-acting beta2-agonist and a corticosteroid (such as Advair, Seretide, and Symbicort).
-Combining a corticosteroid and long-acting beta2-agonist may reduce exacerbations and improve lung function, but it can also increase the risk of pneumonia.
+Combining a corticosteroid and long-acting beta2-agonist reduces exacerbations and improves lung function slightly, but it may increase the risk of pneumonia.
+Large, long-term studies are needed to assess efficacy and safety over time.

 Side Effects.
 Side effects of both long- and short-acting beta2-agonists include anxiety, tremor, restlessness, and headaches.
 Patients may experience fast and irregular heartbeats.
 A physician should be notified immediately if such side effects occur, particularly in people with existing heart conditions.
 Such patients face an increased risk of sudden death from heart-related causes.
 This risk is higher with medications taken by mouth or through nebulizers, but there have also been reports of heart attacks and chest pain (angina) in some patients using inhaled beta2-agonists.